clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

-   The script will start and list all the defined options and prompt you for the :guilabel:`PostgreSQL` database password
+   The script starts and lists all the defined options and prompts you for the :guilabel:`PostgreSQL` database password.

    .. code-block:: console